Rotorua World War II veterans, aged 98 and 103, meet 75 years after fighting together

 The attempt killed 343 New Zealanders, and they were withdrawn in April, but the Polish made a successful attack in May, with some support from remaining New Zealanders.

-Seventy-five years later, 18,500km away, Woods, 103, and Smith, 98, happened to sit at the same dining table at the Glenbrae Village Rest Home and Hospital, and meet for the first time.
+Seventy-five years later, 18,500km away, Woods, 103, and Smith, 98, happened to sit at the same dining table at the Glenbrae Village Rest Home and Hospital, and met for the first time.

 Their shared longevity and World War II service ignited a new friendship, at a time when almost all of their veteran friends had passed.